jgraham0325/land-register-api-docs/docs/api-documentation/V1.6/index.md

 Version 1.6
 {: .govuk-body-l}

-This document details upcoming changes to the API being released for Public Beta for advance view.
-The full implementation and technical reference for these changes will be available for testing in Sandbox environment after the 1st of November.
+This document details upcoming changes to the API being released for Public Beta for advance view, see the Versions section for details.
+The full implementation and reference for these changes will be available for testing in Sandbox environment after the 1st of November.
 {: .govuk-body}

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">